 Just think about how they get the best of both worlds. eBay, their chief rival as far as the scope goes, sells only third-party items.
 Most retailers sell only their own items.
 Amazon does it all.
 And there’s no reason at all why you can’t expand what you offer on your site too.

 Think about your local community; all the small, niche retailers, and the entrepreneurs with quality products but ad-hoc distribution systems.
-You can give them a larger platform and provide value for your customers at the same time, making your store more appealing.
+You can give them a larger platform and provide value to your customers at the same time, making your store more appealing.

 How Amazon draws sellers in.